Nursing Students and Graduates Within Canada

 - Receive Authorization to Test (ATT) email from Pearson VUE

 NCSBN NCLEX Candidate Bulletin: Your start to finish guide to writing the NCLEX

 - Successfully complete an approved nursing education program in Canada

 - Proof of legal name (original or certified copy of birth certificate, government issued photo ID and marriage certificate, if applicable)

-- Transcripts directly from your University
+- Transcripts and verification of completion directly from your University

 - Submit your Initial Application along with applicable fees

 - Complete the Initial Application with the SRNA.

 - Upload a copy of your birth certificate and government issued photo ID (and marriage certificate, if applicable).

 - Request transcripts from your University.
 U of S graduates need to request their transcripts to be sent directly to the SRNA.
 U of R graduates do not need to request transcripts as they are sent to the SRNA on successful completion of your final semester